La Rumorosa Baja California

 La Rumorosa is a 25-mile (40 km) pass in the Sierra de Jurez Mountains that connects Tecate and Mexicali, the capital of Baja California.
 It’s also part of Mexico’s Federal Highway 2D, known for its winding roads and expansive vistas with dramatic rock formations.

-Driving along La Rumorosa was one of the highlights of my trip to Tecate, and I ended up staying in the village of La Rumorosa for the night to have more time to enjoy its scenic vistas and do some hiking.
-If you are visiting Baja Norte, add this scenic drive to your itinerary.
+Driving along La Rumorosa was one of the highlights of my trip to Tecate, and I ended up staying in the namesake for the night to enjoy its scenic vistas and do some hiking.
+If you are visiting Baja Norte, and want to add this scenic drive to your itinerary, this guide is for you!

 Best things to do in La Rumorosa, Baja California